kraenhansen/universal-typescript-library-talk/pages/publishing-sourcecode.md

-# Should I export TypeScript source-code from my library?
+# Should I export TypeScript source-code?

 Why would you do that?